ICTKC/ictkc.github.io/_pages/about.md

 Research interests
 ==

+* LLM & NLP
+--
+My research in LLM & NLP mainly focuses on training large language models and investigating their mysterious features such as emergence effect, hallucination, COT, etc. We also fine-tune LLMs for NLP applications including dialogue system and text generation.
+LLM-based-NLP is widely used in information retrieving, recommendation, online advertising, and many other important products.

 * Knowledge Graph
 --
 My research in knowledge graph field focuses on automatically extracting entity-relation and event from unstructured/simi-structured data such as text, wiki pages or heterogeneous tables.
 For example, we extract particular person/time/location and their relationships from web pages.
-Knowledge graph is the fundamental resource for many nlp and other intelligent applications, or even considered to be the bottleneck of true AI.
+Knowledge graph is the fundamental resource for many nlp and other intelligent applications, or even considered to be the bottleneck of reliable AI.

-* LLM & NLP
---
-My research in LLM & NLP mainly focuses on training large language models and investigating their mysterious features such as emergence effect, hallucination, COT, etc. We also fine-tune LLMs for NLP applications including dialogue system and text generation.
-LLM-based-NLP is widely used in information retrieving, recommendation, online advertising, and many other important products.

 * Neural-Symbolic Dual-Process Computing
 --